Class of 2022

 (available in the campus store after July 9)

 - ATTIRE: SM polo with uniform pants or shorts

 SATURDAY, August 11: 8:00am to 12:00pm (Parents and Students Day)

-Orientation for all NEW incoming international students will take place August 1-8.
+Orientation for all NEW incoming international students will take place on campus on August 1-8.
 In addition, all new international freshmen must also attend the SOARientation on August 9-11.
 A detailed agenda with times will be emailed to all new international students.

 - Bus Transportation